Enhanced Gravitational Effects of Radiation and Cosmological Implications: Introductory remarks and motivations

 On the one hand, it is important to note that within the field-theoretic approach to GR, the Lagrangian contains the EMT as a source term coupled to the spin-2 field.
 Integrating out this gravitational degree of freedom induces effective interactions among the matter sources (EMT coupling terms) at the level of the Lagrangian \cite{EFTGR1,EFTGR2}.
-On the other hand, the inclusion of the determinant of the EMT arises quite naturally when constructing invariant terms.
-Indeed, the determinant of the spacetime metric tensor, which is essential for maintaining diffeomorphism invariance of the gravitational action, may itself be interpreted as the determinant of a \enquote{rescaled} EMT corresponding to the vacuum energy (cosmological constant) \cite{affineinflation}.
+On the other hand, the determinant of the EMT arises naturally when constructing invariant terms.
+Indeed, the determinant of the spacetime metric tensor $\textbf{det} \, g$, required for maintaining diffeomorphism invariance of the gravitational action, is equivalent to the determinant of the “rescaled’’ EMT corresponding to the vacuum energy (cosmological constant) \cite{affineinflation}.
+Determinant structures of this type are well established in high-energy physics: the Nambu–Goto action for strings \cite{string} and the Born–Infeld action of electrodynamics \cite{born-infeld} are determinant-based.
+Likewise, Eddington- or Born–Infeld–inspired extensions of gravity employ determinant densities constructed from geometric and matter tensors \cite{banados}.
+Another principal motivation for considering the determinant of the EMT is that several well-known EMT–based models arise naturally from the expansion of $D$ around the vacuum.
+In fact, as $T_{\mu\nu} \rightarrow \mathcal{E}g_{\mu\nu} + T_{\mu\nu}$ where $\mathcal{E}\sim \Lambda_{\text{UV}}^{4}$ is the vacuum energy density in terms of an Ultra-Violet cutoff $\Lambda_{\text{UV}}$ (large values), this leads to

-Motivated by these constructions, one of us with a collaborator proposed an extension of matter-gravity coupling in GR, in which the determinant of the EMT plays a central role \cite{azridet}.
-It was shown that the determinant of the stress-energy tensor is highly sensitive to the pressure of the perfect fluid that describe an astrophysical object.
-As a consequence, significant deviations from the predictions of GR appear in compact objects such as neutron stars, where pressure is an essential component in the relativistic regime.

 In this paper, we revisit this determinant-based coupling framework and investigate its implications in a cosmological context.
 We propose an early-universe dynamics that operates entirely within the framework of the known particle content, which interacts with gravity minimally as in GR, but is supplemented by additional generally invariant interaction terms constructed from the determinant of their EMT.
 We show that the determinant structure, being strongly pressure-sensitive, enhances the gravitational effect of radiation while leaving pressureless components unaffected, in contrast to trace- or quadratic-EMT couplings that generically alter both relativistic and nonrelativistic matter across all epochs \cite{traceT,Tsquare,Tsquare2}.